wconrad265/contact_manager_node/public/pedac.md

     - replace all multi spaces with one space
   - validate that there are no duplicates
     - when user hits enter, check to see if entered value is already included in tags
-- Add tag input functionally to edit form
+- Add tag input functionally to edit form (done)
   - add tag input field (done)
   - delegate event listener from new contact to edit form (done)
   - get tags from edit list (done)